asgaines/LED-Matrix-Processing-Sketch/README.md

 ## Description

-- Provides interface with which to toggle individual LEDs with the [Arduino project](https://github.com/asgaines/LED-Matrix-Arduino)
+Provides interface with which to toggle individual LEDs with [this Arduino project](https://github.com/asgaines/LED-Matrix-Arduino)

 ![Interface on computer](img/outwards_computer.jpg)